tomas-fryza/avr-course/Labs/07-uart/README.md

 ## Experiments on your own

 1. Based on the converted values, write the part of the code that distinguishes which push button was pressed and display the information at LCD position `c` and send it to UART.
-Try to recalculate the input voltage values.
+Try to recalculate the input voltage values in mV.
 Hint: Use integer data types only; the absolute accuracy of the calculation is not important here.

    > Note: If you need to transmit a larger amount of data, it is necessary to increase the size of the transmit/receive buffer in the `uart.h` file, eg to 64.
    >